andrewscwei/react-electron-starter-kit/README.md

     6. Once the certificate is created, download it and open it with the **Keychain Access** app on your Mac
     7. When you have both certificates in **Keychain Access**, select both, then right click and export both items to a `.p12` file
     8. Provide a secure password, make note of this password
-    9. Encode the `.p12` file to base-64 string: `base64 -i Certificates.p12`
+    9. Encode the `.p12` file to base-64 string: `base64 -i certificate.p12`
-4. Prepare the following environment variables for later use in the CI environment:
+4. Prepare the following environment variables for later use (i.e. in the CI environment):
     ```sh
     # Apple ID (email) with a registered developer account
     MAC_CODE_SIGN_APPLE_ID